 3rd.
 The Harpsichord

-The very first Harpsichord was made in Italy with 1500 and then spread across Europe.
-The plectrum is attached to a long strip of wood named a jack, and when a string is plucked, it creates the music.
+The very first Harpsichord was made in Italy around 1500 and then spread across Europe.
+They attached the plectrum to a long strip of wood called a jack, and when they plucked a string, it created the music.
 The whole system of a harpsichord resembles the structure of a piano.

 4th.
 The Piano

 Bartolomeo Cristofori (1655 – 1731) who lived in Italy invented the first piano as he felt unsatisfied by the lack of control that musicians had over the harpsichord.
-Bartolomeo was credited for changing the plucking mechanism with a hammer to create the modern piano around 1700.
-Bartolomeo Cristofori named the first instrument “clavicembalo col piano e forte” which means a harpsichord that can produce loud and soft sounds.
-It was later renamed to the piano.
+Around 1700, he was credited with developing the modern piano by replacing the plucking mechanism with a hammer.
+The original instrument was named “clavicembalo col piano e forte” by Bartolomeo Cristofori, which means “harpsichord with loud and soft sounds,” and was eventually renamed the piano.
 Although Bartolomeo invented the piano, I believe that it wouldn’t be fair not to credit the inventors of the Dulcimer, the Clavichord and the Harpsichord as they all played a part to the modern-day piano.